digitalservicebund/achill/README.md

 ### Node.js

-We aim to use the current active [LTS version of nodejs](https://nodejs.dev/en/about/releases/), which is V20 at the time of writing.
+We aim to use the current active [LTS version of nodejs](https://nodejs.dev/en/about/releases/), which is V22 from October 2024.
 There is a `.node-version` file to simplify setup using [nodenv](https://github.com/nodenv/nodenv).

 ### Dependencies